bryceshen1/Intro-to-Issues/README.md

 1. Create an issue
 2. Use labels & milestones
-3. Assign issues
+3. Collaborate on issues
-4. Collaborate on issues
+4. Assign issues
-5. Resolve an issue
+5. Resolve and Reopen an issue
-6. Follow best practices

 ### How to start this course